-Seems like ever since Ghanaian-Nigerian beauty Adeola Ariyo became the first African Brand Ambassador to Elizabeth Arden earlier this year, more stories about African models, designers, and African inspired fashion weeks have flooded the media-waves.
-To this, we say #AboutTime!
+But years after Alek Wek’s runway wig-snatch and as more mainstream fashion icons speak out, Ghanaian-Nigerian beauty Adeola Ariyo becomes the first African Brand Ambassador to Elizabeth Arden and ushers in what seems like a long awaited momentum.
+Even though she rightfully maintains “there’s only one of me,” multitudes of stories about African models, designers, and African inspired fashion weeks have since flooded the media-waves and to this, we say #AboutTime!

-Speaking of models, multiple lists of “top models” from the Continent keep popping up, including Zen Magazine’s “Top 10 African Female Models in the world and the impact they’re making on Social Media,” stating:
+Speaking of models, multiple lists of “top models” from the Continent keep popping up, including this early “Top 10 African Female Models In The World And The Impact They’re Making On Social Media” originally posted by Zen Magazine and now revived by Ghana Ladies, stating:

 “Something exciting is happening in the fashion world and one thing is certain, African models are part of that movement.
 Amid the hustle and bustle, they strive, they inspire and we love them.
 Please feel free to connect with them, support them, and to all aspiring models out there, these are the models you need to follow and learn from.”

-If you’re not following our Facebook posts (get on it!)…then you missed L’Abidjanaise’ “Top 20 African Fashion Models (You Need to Know)” which featured the likes of the hypnotizing Ajak Deng.
+If you’re not following our Facebook posts (get on it!)…then you missed L’Abidjanaise’ “Top 20 African Fashion Models (You Need to Know)” which featured the likes of the hypnotizing Ajak Deng (pictured above.)
 But we digress…to matters on our Twitter feed that is…

 We were right on the pulse when we told you about the growing well of African designers, entrepreneurs and fashion platforms like Studio189.
 Now it’s even more frequent that we see stories about every other up-and-coming success to watch from the Continent.
 Check out Okayafrica’s coverage of look-books from the likes of Nigerian stylist Richard Akuson’s “My Dark Twisted Fantasy.”